pingcap/docs-cn/upgrade-tidb-using-ansible.md

 ## Step 3: Edit the `inventory.ini` file and the configuration file

-Log in to the Control Machine using the `tidb` user account and enter the `/home/tidb/tidb-ansible` directory.
+Log in to the control machine using the `tidb` user account and enter the `/home/tidb/tidb-ansible` directory.

 ### Edit the `inventory.ini` file